dfinity/motoko/src/Structure.md

    The ActorScript type definition, as used by both Source and IR.
 Includes pretty-printer.
 Also includes the value definitions.

+ * `as-values/` (asc; using `lang-utils/`)

+   Value definitions, as used for literals, interpreter.
+Also includes operations on values and primitive operations.

  * `as-frontend/` (asc; using `lang-utils/`)